TonyDeRosia/evennia-minimud/README.md

 python start_evennia.py
 ```

-The script removes stale PID files, kills any orphaned twistd processes, frees
+The script removes stale PID files, kills any orphaned twistd processes and
-port 4005 and finally executes `evennia start`.
-If Evennia is already running it
+frees port 4005 before calling `evennia start`.
+Both `start_evennia.py` and
+`reset_evennia.py` default to port `4005`.
+Set the `EVENNIA_PORT`
+environment variable or pass `--port <num>` to override this value.
+If Evennia
-simply prints a warning and exits.
+is already running the script simply prints a warning and exits.

 Cleaning up these processes and files usually resolves the error.